NASA-AMMOS/aerie-sequence-languages/README.md

 # sequence-language
-A package of supported languages for the Phoenix sequence Editor
+A package of supported languages for the Phoenix Sequence Editor.